keithnoguchi/kube-on-air/README.md

 - [Kubernetes Cluster Networking Design]
 - [Weave]: A virtual network that connects Docker containers across multiple hosts
 - [Calico]: An open source system enabling cloud native application connectivity and policy
+- [kubelet]: What even is a kubelet? by [Kamal Marhubi]
+- [kube-apiserver]: Kubernetes from the ground up: the API server by [Kamal Marhubi]
+- [kube-scheduler]: Kubernetes from the ground up: the scheduler by [Kamal Marhubi]

 [kubernetes: up and running]: http://shop.oreilly.com/product/0636920043874.do
 [kubernetes cluster]: https://kubernetes.io/docs/getting-started-guides/scratch/